jonom/silverstripe-focuspoint/README.md

 #### CSS-only version

-Try something like this to get a full-screen background image that preserves your focus point.
+Try something like this to get a full-screen background image that preserves your focus point as you resize the browser window.

 ```html
 <body